hn303/CamLandEc-RM03/supervision1-exercises.md

 4. Nevigate to `Processing` > `Toolbox` and search `Clip`.
 In the prompted window, choose `n52_e000_1arc_v3` as input layer and `Cam_City_dissolved` as mask layer.
 Save extracted raster as `Cam_Strm1.tif`.<br>
 ![](statics/QGIS_clip.png)

 5. Change sympology: Select `Cam_Strm1.tif` and right-click to the properties option.
 Switch to `Symbology` tab and change `Render type` to `Paletted/Unique values`.
 Expand `Color ramp` section and choose `Spectral` .
 Then click `Classify` button to automaticlly assign color to each value.
-Back to `Color ramp` section and tick `Invert Color Ramp` option. <br>
+Back to `Color ramp` section and check `Invert Color Ramp` option. <br>
 Note: if your layer is not showing, change order of layers in `Layer Panel`.<br>
 ![](statics/QGIS_symbology.png)
 ![](statics/QGIS_cam_dem.png)